-The York County Paralegal Association (YCPA) of Pennsylvania was established in 1992 and is committed to the advancement and support of the paralegal profession.
+The York County Paralegal Association (YCPA) of Pennsylvania was established in August 1992 and is committed to the advancement and support of the paralegal profession.
 YCPA promotes continuing legal education through monthly membership meetings, encourages networking among its members and maintains an employment referral bank.
 Members are apprised of issues affecting the paralegal profession locally, within the state, and nationally.
 YCPA maintains an open working relationship with local bar associations and participates in a variety of pro bono projects benefiting the general community.
 YCPA has adopted the Keystone Professional Responsibility Guidelines for Paralegals in the Commonwealth of Pennsylvania.

-The purposes of YCPA are:
+The purposes of YCPA are to:

-- to support and carry out the purposes and initiatives of the Keystone Alliance of Paralegal Associations; and
+- support and carry out the purposes and initiatives of the Keystone Alliance of Paralegal Associations; and

 - communicate and work collaboratively with other paralegal associations.